 The VSWG objectives are:

-VSWG participants include Automotive OEMs, Tier 1 Suppliers, Research Institutes, Government Agencies, and liaisons from other standards bodies.
-VSWG welcomes new members who want to support the adoption and refinement of TCG technologies for automotive vehicles.
+VSWG participants include Vehicle OEMs, Tier 1 Suppliers, Semiconductor manufacturers, Research Institutes, Government Agencies, and liaisons from other standards bodies.
+VSWG welcomes new members who want to support the adoption and refinement of TCG technologies for vehicles.

 The following picture shows components of vehicles systems and the related services: